mono/website/docs/gui/gtksharp/widgets/scale-widgets.md

 vscale1.ValuePos = pos;
 ```

-The argument *pos* is of type [http:/monodoc/T:Gtk.PositionType Gtk.PositionType], which is an enumeration of Left, Right, Top, and Bottom.
+The argument *pos* is of type [Gtk.PositionType](http://docs.go-mono.com/index.aspx?link=T:Gtk.PositionType), which is an enumeration of Left, Right, Top, and Bottom.
 If you position the value on the "side" of the trough (e.g., on the top or bottom of a horizontal scale widget), then it will follow the slider up and down the trough.

-For a full list of the event signals that a Range widget throws, see [http:/monodoc/T:Gtk.HScale Gtk.HScale] and [http:/monodoc/T:Gtk.VScale Gtk.VScale] .
+For a full list of the event signals that a Range widget throws, see [Gtk.HScale](http://docs.go-mono.com/index.aspx?link=T:Gtk.HScale) and [Gtk.VScale](http://docs.go-mono.com/index.aspx?link=T:Gtk.VScale) .